webnt-dev/aws-demo-api/README.md

 For JS: File referenced in `Code` is used
 For VTL: Files referenced in `RequestMappingTemplate` and `ResponseMappingTemplate` are used

+## Lambdas

+Lambdas are defined without source code (just with placeholder source code).

+`aws/config/sandbox.template.yml` contains Lambda resources code paths.
+Code in this path is zipped (into `aws` directory) and used uploaded to installation bucket and used as source code (`UpdateFunctionCodeCommand`)

 ## Testing